visdesignlab/upset2/README.md

 ]
 ```

-Set fields in `annotations` should be of the type `"boolean"`.
-Attribute fields should be of the type `"number"`.
-The item label should be of type `"label"`.

-The data and/or attributes objects can be JSON or traditional JS objects.
+The data and/or attributes objects can be JSON strings or traditional JS objects.

 #### Loading Data into the UpSet 2.0 component